droberts-sea/torchbearer-char-sheet/README.md

 **Functionality**

+Roughly in order of importance

 - Roll page (half finished)
   - Dice math (statistics and junk)
+  - Feed results back into character sheet after roll
+- Character creation / input
+- Edit mode for a character (possibly same as ^^)
 - Bio page
 - Gear page
-- Character creation / input
-- Edit mode for a character (possibly same as ^^)
+- Class features
-- Undo / redo
+- Leveling
-- Character saved to cloud
+- Character saved to cloud (firebase?)
 - Multiple characters
-- Join game with others in party
-  - Be able to contribute to rolls and have things update
 - Hamburger menu
   - Log in
   - Switch characters
   - Join game?
   - Export character as JSON
+- Undo / redo (less important with edit mode)
+- Join game with others in party
+  - Be able to contribute to rolls and have things update

 **Rules**